doug-moen/openscad2/future/Plan.md

 but much of the groundwork
 required for the single namespace is now in place.

-## Phase 3: Minimum Viable Product for First Class Functions
+## Phase 3: First Class Functions
-How small a subset of the new language do we need to support in order to get first class functions?
+A minimal subset of the new language that supports first class functions.
 * unified namespace
 * values, functions and module names all belong to the same namespace
 * shapes, groups, objects, mixins are not first class values yet